solution energy with solar energy

 Solar energy comes from the sun.
 A biology class will tell you that in addition to affecting climate and weather, sunlight provides the energy that sustains most life on earth.
 It also can be harness to provide heating, lighting and electricity.
 Solar power has become a hot topic currently, but this technology is nothing new, Native Americans, people in China and even the early Greeks have historically turned their buildings to the sun for heat.

 These early architects were using what is referring as passive solar energy.
 This technique makes the best use of regular building materials to trap heat with no additional mechanical equipment used.
 Floors, windows and roofs play a role in attracting or deflecting the sun’s rays.
-Read the rest of this entry »
+Read More…

 Exploring The Benefits Of Green Solar Energy